buddhist-uni/buddhist-uni.github.io/_content/monographs/dn_walshe.md

 pages: 656
 ---

-Originally published as _Thus Have I Heard_, this modern translation of the Digha Nikaya is striking for its rare combination of accessible erudition and respectful skepticism.
+Originally published as _Thus Have I Heard_, this modern translation of the Digha Nikāya is striking for its rare combination of accessible erudition and respectful skepticism.